austinwhisman/ResponsiveNavigation/README.md

 # ResponsiveNavigation
-Snippets of code of including responsive navigation with javascript function
+Snippets of code of including responsive navigation with javascript function.
+Dowload the files and simply open the HTML file.

 Header and side Navigation are Responsive to screen width